arzhk/M4-D4-React-Bookstore-Extended/React-Bookstore-Extended/README.md

 Add to "CommentList" component the capability to filter comments using a text box.
 The Filter will display only comments that contains as comment or as author the specified string

+M4-D6 TASKS

+StriveBooks App

+Make sure to refactor the grid of the books list to have the list on the left and the CommentsArea always visible on the right.

+Create the initial state for the CommentsArea for when there's no data to be displayed.

+The CommentsArea behaviour: every time the user clicks on a card a fetch should be perfomed and comments should update.
+Pass the single ID property and let the Component handle the fetch by using componentDidUpdate method.